alexandertrefz/essence/packages/website/diagnostics.md

 No Namespace in scope declares a Method of that name for the value's Type.

+**Quick Fix — "Change to 'X'":** replaces the Method name with the suggestion, when there is one.

 ### `no-namespace-for-value`

 The value's Type has no Namespace at all, so no Method can be found on it.